benwhalley/mindframe/README.md

 ### Key Features

-- *Modular Structure*: Allows intervetion developers to break down complex interventions into smaller components, making it easier to test and validate individual parts of an intervention.
+- *Modular Structure*: Allows intervention developers to break down complex interventions into smaller components, making it easier to test and validate individual parts of an intervention.

 - *Client Tracking*: A database maintains a history of each client’s progression, including conversation history, and a record of internal (system) judgements, notes, and other session information.

-- *Collaboation*: Mindframe uses simple text-based templates to define an intervetion in terms of steps, transitions, judgements, notes, and actions.
+- *Collaboration*: Mindframe uses simple text-based templates to define an intervetion in terms of steps, transitions, judgements, notes, and actions.
 Each part of the intervention can be revised and reviewed by the intervention developer in consultation with clinicians.

 - *Adaptable*: Interventions can be tailored to particular client groups or local context; retrieval augmented generation allows clinicians and managers to incorporate their own examples, case studies, and local knowledge.